dotnet/designs/accepted/2021/package-validation/package-validation.md

 ### Validation against previous version

-Skylar is tasked with adding support for a connection time out to their library.
+Skylar is tasked with adding support for a connection timeout to their library.
 The `Connect` method looks like this right now:

 ```C#